knolleary/pubsubclient/README.md

  - It can only publish QoS 0 messages.
 It can subscribe at QoS 0 or QoS 1.
  - The maximum message size, including header, is **128 bytes** by default.
 This is configurable via `MQTT_MAX_PACKET_SIZE` in `PubSubClient.h`.
- - The keepalive interval is set to 15 seconds by default.
-This is configurable via `MQTT_KEEPALIVE` in `PubSubClient.h`.
  - The client uses MQTT 3.1.1 by default.
 It can be changed to use MQTT 3.1 by changing value of `MQTT_VERSION` in `PubSubClient.h`.